Celtics-Engine/Celtics-Docs/Design Document.md

 # Problem Statement
-- Celtics Engine is a web application that allows users to create and manage their own custom games.

 - The Users of the the game engine will need a way to share asset models they have created with other users.
-- The Celtics Engine Asset Management System will provide the nessesary functionality to allow users to share their assets with other users
+- The Asset Management web application should provide the nessesary functionality to allow users to share their assets with other users

 # Top Questions to Resolve in Review